Facebook, Instagram, WhatsApp down for hours

 Others who use the platforms as a means of advertising the outage posed challenges.

 Other social media sites, like Twitter, benefitted from the outage.
-Twitter, evening noticing it.
-Tweeting out," Hello Literally everyone."
+Twitter, even noticing it, tweeting out, "hello literally everyone."

 Those we spoke with say the outage shows just how much the world has become dependent on social media.